Undergraduate BA (Hons)

 MEET THE ENGLISH TEACHING STAFF

-Are you looking to learn more about the background of our English tutors and demonstrators, or put a face to a name?
+Are you looking to learn more about the background of our English tutors and demonstrators or put a face to a name?

-Find out who'll work with you throughout your academic journey at the University of Salford.
+Find out who will work with you throughout your academic journey at the University of Salford.

 Explore the English faculty at the University of Salford